bekli23/keyhunt_server/README.md

     Unique Key Generation: Every time the client connects, a unique key is generated, ensuring security and individuality of each session.
     Private Key Detection: If a private key is found during the script's operation, it gets saved locally in the location where the client script is initiated.

 client.py is a Python script designed to send data from clients to a server.
 It utilizes libraries such as os, socket, psutil, and others.
-The script has a defined client version and contains a function to read and process output from a process, particularly looking for specific keywords.
-The found keywords are then transmitted to a server.
+The script has a defined client version and contains a function to read and process output from a process.